gpaux/Mediana/CaseStudy01.md

        method = "TTest")
 {% endhighlight %}

 According to the specifications, the two-sample t-test will be applied to Sample 1 (Placebo) and Sample 2 (Treatment).
-These sample IDs come from the Data Model defied earlier.
-As explained in the [Analysis Model page](AnalysisModel.html#Description), the sample order is determined by the expected direction of the treatment effect.
-In this case, an increase in the six-minute walk distance indicates a beneficial effect and a numerically larger value of the primary endpoint is expected in Sample 2 compared to Sample 1.
+These sample IDs come from the data model defied earlier.
+As explained in the manual, see [Analysis Model](AnalysisModel.html#Description), the sample order is determined by the expected direction of the treatment effect.
+In this case, an increase in the six-minute walk distance indicates a beneficial effect and a numerically larger value of the primary endpoint is expected in Sample 2 (Treatment) compared to Sample 1 (Placebo).
 This implies that the list of samples to be passed to the t-test should include Sample 1 followed by Sample 2.

-To illustrate the use of the `Statistic` object, the mean statistic will be produced:
+To illustrate the use of the `Statistic` object, the mean change in the six-minute walk distance in the treatment arm can be computed using the `MeanStat` statistic:

 {% highlight R %}
 case.study1.analysis.model = case.study1.analysis.model +
   Statistic(id = "Mean Treatment",